Add Your Business/Event

 Why this hotel?
 Chic in Soho.
 Celeb hangout.
 In the gay village.
 Free WiFi.

 It does not get much better than this in central London.
 This default hotel of choice for many A-List celebrities is located in a surprisingly quiet street in the middle of Soho.
-The main gay bars in Soho, The Village, Yard, Shadow Lounge are all just moments away.
+The Village and YARD gay bar are just moments away.

 The Soho boasts both style and substance with elegant rooms and suites, all with large bathrooms and super comfy beds.
 A well-equipped gym, chic cocktail bar, fabulous restaurant and impressive concierge make The Soho stand out from the pack.